tkbravo/tkbravo.github.io/index.md

 Together, the seasonal and variability patterns provide a view of how vegetation responds to long-term water conditions across the region.
 The lower seasonal amplitude and greater stability inside GRIC reflect drought-adapted vegetation and limited access to surface water.
 Outside GRIC, stronger seasonal pulses and higher variability are linked to irrigation and more water-responsive landscapes.

 <b>Data and Methods</b><br/>
-MODIS and Planet NDVI composites (2001 to 2023), GRIC boundary polygons, GeoPandas clipping, group-by operations for monthly and annual summaries, and matplotlib for visualization.
+MODIS NDVI composites (2001 to 2022), GRIC boundary polygons, GeoPandas clipping, group-by operations for monthly and annual summaries, and matplotlib for visualization.

 <b>References</b><br/>
 Arizona State University Geography Alliance.
 The Gila River: A Story of Water and Change. <a href="https://geoalliance.asu.edu/sites/g/files/litvpz866/files/LessonFiles/Warren/River/WarrenRivS.pdf" target="_blank">https://geoalliance.asu.edu/sites/g/files/litvpz866/files/LessonFiles/Warren/River/WarrenRivS.pdf</a>